dgouders/lsp/README.md

        lsp is a terminal pager that assists in paging through data, usually text — no more(1), no less(1).

+       If lsp is called with standard output not being a terminal device (e.g. in a pipe or with redirected output), lsp replaces itself with cat(1).

        The given files are opened if file names are given as options.
 Other‐ wise lsp assumes input from stdin and tries to read from there.